-In our article about the trends in IT in 2019, we have already touched upon the topic of artificial intelligence and machine learning going mainstream in IT healthcare.
-Not further than January of this year we have discussed how ML and AI could improve the healthcare industry in the future.
+In our article about the trends in IT, we have already touched upon the topic of artificial intelligence and machine learning going mainstream in IT healthcare.
+Also we have discussed how ML and AI could improve the healthcare industry in the future.

 However, healthcare is not the only industry where ML and AI have huge potential.
 Deeply rooted in data science, it has countless applications depending on the specifics of your product or service you are delivering.
 Not so long ago we mentioned its application in eLearning, and today SOLVVE would like to guide you deeper into the world of ML and AI solutions in online education.